Last Updated on January 18, 2026 by Maged kamel

 Some samples for Roster notation.

-For example, we have 3 which belongs or an element of the group between two braces 1,2,3,4,5.
+For example, we have 3, which belongs to or is an element of the group between two braces: 1, 2, 3, 4.

-It is a true statement since 3 is an element within that group. but1/3 does not belong to the previous group 1,2,3,4,5.
+It is true that 3 is an element of that group, but 1/3 does not belong to the previous group, 1, 2, 3, 4, 5.

 Then it is written as ⊄.
 The number 50 is a part of X, such that, expressed by the symbol |. x is an Integer

 Let us check example #1.
-Let G is the set of whole numbers <10.
+Let G be the set of whole numbers <10.
 We have explained that a whole number includes 0, and all positive numbers.
-To write that expression in Notation, we start with the left brace {, we start by writing 0, then followed by 1,2,3,4,5, and ends with 9, followed by the right brace }.
+To write that expression in Notation, we start with the left brace {, write 0, then 1, 2, 3, 4, 5, and end with 9, then the right brace }.

 Example 3 for Roster notation.